If you are on this page it’s because you are ready to try out new things!

 5/Double click myrobotlab.jar and wait for MRL to launch your browser.
 For Mac and Linux users, Open your terminal, set the path to your directory which contains the .jar file and run this line: java -jar myrobotlab.jar

 Go in Runtime tab and click install all services.
-This is going to take a while, sometimes you can see the status of the installation, and sometimes not, there is still a bug to be fixed.
+This is going to take a while, you can see the status of the installation.

-6/Once MRL has installed everything you will prompted to re-launch it.
-Close it via the button on the top right side.
+6/When it says “finished installing”, close MyRobotLab via the button on the top right side and re-launch it.
 After re-launched, click the Intro tab, then click the InMoov logo.

 7/Now the InMoov2 window should open.
 You can select each skeleton to configure them or launch the preset script to test the Virtual InMoov potential at once.